Nnena Kalu at the Turner Prize 2025

 The Turner Prize is one of the world’s best-known awards for contemporary visual art.
 It aims to encourage public discussion and engagement with new ideas in British art.

-2025 marks 250 years since the birth of J.M.W.
-Turner, and this year’s exhibition is being held in Bradford as part of the Bradford 2025 UK City of Culture celebrations.
+2025 marked 250 years since the birth of J.M.W.
+Turner, and that year’s exhibition was held in Bradford as part of the Bradford 2025 UK City of Culture celebrations.

 -